simon-dev122/bellabit-fitbit-data-analysis/README.md

 ## Project Overview
 This project analyzes Fitbit fitness tracker data to identify trends in user activity and health-related metrics.
 The insights are used to support marketing recommendations for Bellabeat, a high-tech wellness company for women.

-This case study is part of the **Google Data Analytics Professional Certificate**.

 ## Tools Used
 - Google BigQuery SQL